SageHack/hacklair/content/learn-linux-terminal.md

 The first thing you need to learn about is auto-complete.
 It’s what happen with you start typing a command or a path and hit the TAB key.
 ZSH auto-complete is freaking awesome.

 Then there’s [OhMyZSH](http://ohmyz.sh).
 One command curl install and you’ll have a complete setup and you’ll be ready to roll.
 It’s a bliss.
 Be sure to check included themes and plug-ins.

-## MySQL

-If you're playing around with MySQL databases there's a few things you need to know.

-### MySQL is dead, use MariaDB instead

-Read [Dead database walking: MySQL's creator on why the future belongs to MariaDB] (http://www.computerworld.com.au/article/457551/dead_database_walking_mysql_creator_why_future_belongs_mariadb/).

-Updating is as simple as "sudo apt-get remove mysql-client mysql-server ; sudo apt-get install mariadb-client mariadb-client".

-### Python MyCLI

-[MyCLI](https://github.com/dbcli/mycli) is a very powerful tool.
-It's way better than default command line tools you'll get.
-To install use "sudo apt-get install python-pip ; sudo pip install mycli".
-Then use as any other MySQL command line tools.

 ## Vim (and not Emacs)